Hampton Luxury Liner

 The Hampton Luxury Liner is a private bus company based in Commack, New York.
 Founded in 2000, the company provides seasonal bus service between the East Side of Manhattan, New York City and The Hamptons, Long Island.

 The company mainly competes with the Hampton Jitney, another private bus company, as well as the Montauk Branch of the Long Island Rail Road.
 The Hampton Luxury Liner shut down in September 2016, but its naming rights were purchased in 2017 and service resumed that year.

 Services

 Hampton Luxury Liner passengers are required to make advance reservations and payment, either via phone, online, or in a mobile app.
 The company also offers charters and wine tours.

-Manhattan stops are limited to Midtown East and the Upper East Side, while Hamptons stops are in various hamlets from Southampton to Montauk.
+Manhattan stops are limited to Midtown East, Hudson Yards, and the Upper East Side, while Hamptons stops are in various hamlets from Southampton to Montauk.
 Buses also make an Airport Connection stop on the Long Island Expressway service roads in Fresh Meadows, Queens.